danielsmakarenko/shopify-hero-background/README.md

-# CDC Background Hero
+# Shopify Adjustable Background Hero

 A responsive Shopify hero section for bold editorial storefronts.
+Made with liquid, css, js.
 `CDC Background Hero` gives you a premium static hero system with responsive imagery, layered typography controls, reveal animations, and advanced button styling, all editable directly in the Shopify theme editor.

 ## Demo